Liraglutide Effect and Action in Diabetes: Evaluation of Cardiovascular Outcome Results - LEADER

 - Acute pancreatitis: 0.4% vs. 0.5%, p = 0.44; pancreatic carcinoma: 0.3% vs. 0.1%, p = 0.06

-The results of this trial indicate that liraglutide is superior to placebo in improving glycemic control and reducing CV events in patients with DM2 and high CV risk.
+The results of this trial indicate that liraglutide is superior to placebo in improving glycemic control and reducing CV events in patients with DM2 and high CV risk, including among patients with CKD.
 There was also a significant mortality benefit with liraglutide.
 These are really important findings and suggest that agents such as liraglutide and empaglifozine with documented CV benefits may need to be considered as second-line therapy in similar high-risk patients going forward.

 Liraglutide is a novel drug for the treatment of DM2 and functions as a GLP-1 agonist.
 These drugs reduce hyperglycemia in patients with DM2 and are also known to cause slight reductions in weight and blood pressure.
 However, pulse can increase with the use of these agents, but in this trial, suggests no adverse CV consequences.